Artistic Director John Alexander

 About John Alexander

-Artistic Director since 1972, John Alexander is considered one of America's finest choral conductors.
-His inspired leadership both on the podium and as an advocate for the advancement of the arts has generated international respect and acclaim throughout his career.
+Artistic Director since 1972, John Alexander is one of America's most respected choral conductors.
+His inspired leadership both on the podium and as an advocate for the advancement of the choral art has generated international respect and acclaim.

 Proponent of American works

 His long and distinguished career has encompassed conducting hundreds of choral and orchestral performances in 27 countries around the globe.
 Alexander is not only recognized for his exceptional talent in bringing the masterworks to life, but is also eminent as a strong proponent of contemporary American music.
 He regularly programs works by American composers, and has presented many premieres of their works.
-In 2011, he conducts Pacific Chorale and the John Alexander Singers in the Southern California premiere of David Lang's The Little Match Girl Passion.
-The 2007-2008 season saw the world premieres of works by Zachary Wadsworth and Michael Eglin, commissioned through Pacific Chorale's Young Composers Competition, and the West Coast premiere of David Del Tredici's Paul Revere's Ride.
-In the 2006-2007 season Pacific Chorale premiered commissions by acclaimed composers Jake Heggie and Morten Lauridsen.
-Previous premieres have included performances of works by John Adams, Dominick Argento, Eric Whitacre, Howard Hanson, Stephen Paulus, Frank Ticheli and James Hopkins.
+Recent seasons have seen Alexander conduct the world or West Coast premieres of Jake Heggie’s The Radio Hour, Frank Ticheli’s The Shore, the choral version of David Lang’s The Little Match Girl Passion, Thierry Escaich’s Trois Motets, and David Del Tredici’s Paul Revere’s Ride, as well as pieces by emerging young composers through Pacific Chorale’s Young Composers Competition.
+Previous premieres have included performances of works by John Adams, Dominick Argento, Luis Bacalov, Howard Hanson, James Hopkins, Morten Lauridsen, Stephen Paulus, Frank Ticheli and Eric Whitacre.

 John Alexander collaborates with preeminent conductors